Blood Donor Eligibility

 - Current or former military personnel (including civilians) and their dependents, who resided for 6+ months at military bases in Germany, U.K., Belgium and The Netherlands (1980-1990), or resided for 6+ months at military bases in Greece, Turkey, Spain, Portugal and Italy (1980-1996)

-Our basic blood donor rules state that you must be 16 years or older and at least 120 pounds to donate blood in NJ.
-If you are 16, you must have parental consent.
-You must wait 8 weeks (56 days) between donations and 16 weeks (112 days) to donate 2 unit red cells.
+You must wait 8 weeks (56 days) between regular whole blood donations and 16 weeks (112 days) to donate 2 unit red cells.
 If you are taking aspirin, vitamins, birth control pills, blood pressure or cholesterol medications, that is okay.
 Other medications can be evaluated by a nurse at our blood donation centers or blood drive locations.

 Please keep in mind that if you cannot physically give blood, you can still help the Central Jersey Blood Center to organize a blood drive or participate in volunteer opportunities.
 We want everyone to feel welcome at our blood donor centers and mobile blood drive locations, and every volunteer makes a difference here.